 A chance encounter at a laundromat bulletin board in Ayer, Ma. with a home for sale in Florida set in motion a chain of events that eventually brought them to Central Florida, which they now call home.
 They received the name for their duo Level Seven (later aka Level Seven) while meditating in their living room.
 They have performed as this duo throughout Florida at clubs, festivals, coffeehouses and concerts.
 Chris graduated in recording engineering at Audio Recording Technology Institute (ARTI) and Daya took online classes with Grammy award winning engineer John Lowson.
 They used these developed skills to work on their first CD, Level Seven.
 Chris reconnected with one of his instructors at ARTI, Steve Reel, and Chris and Daya joined to expand the cover band, Steve Reel and the Reels and the original progressive world-rock band, SkyEarth Orchestra, was formed performing Steve’s original tunes and Chris and Daya’s as well.
 More recently, Chris performs with the cover band Reclaimed Wood as well.
 All the while, the Doolins have maintained their identity as aka Level Seven.

 Through a series of serendipitous events, they were introduced to Grammy award winning producer Maurice Starr, who lived two towns over from their Central Florida home.
 At the time, they had a series of songs ready and began work on their second CD which evolved into the name Smile America, released in 2011.
 Daya is an award-winning author with 10 books centered on the themes of inspiration, self-help and positive thinking.
+The Doolins released their new album, Back To Me, in October, 2023.
+They also recently released an updated version of their book on dreams and spirituality, called Hidden Manna.
 A series of life experiences have molded Chris and Daya’s music in unique ways.
 Here is a listing of some key elements that have found their way into their life and music: spirituality, Americana, dreams, humor, alternative healing, yoga, acoustic based music, miracles, abundance, prosperity, synthesizers, A Course in Miracles, harmony, metaphysics, folk, consciousness, nutrition, love,and inspiration.
 Their songs are down to earth but they reach to the heavens.
 The Doolins hope you find a connection on some level to their music and work.
 Chris and Daya have taken what they have been given and molded it into their own unique approach to music and songwriting.
 Part spiritual quest, part comedy script, their musical life spirals onward.
 They thank you for taking the time to discover more about their musical journey and hope that it inspires your life’s experience as well.